Geometry of curved Yang-Mills-Higgs gauge theories: Derivations on vector bundles Derivations on a vector bundle

 In Chapter \ref{ClassicGaugeTheory} we defined Lie algebra connections to define infinitesimal gauge transformations.
 Let us now start to reintroduce that concept for Lie algebroids, going towards Lie algebroid connections, generalizing typical vector bundle connections.

 Moreover, we want to view connections slightly different, as a certain morphism of Lie algebroids.
-Before we can do this we need to introduce the so-called Lie algebroid of derivations now, which have a relationship to so-called \textbf{linear vector fields} on a vector bundle.
+Before we can do this we need to introduce the Lie algebroid of derivations now, which have a relationship to certain vector fields known as \textbf{linear vector fields} on a vector bundle.
 The following constructions are motivated by \cite[Example 3.3.4; page 102f.; and \S 3.4; page 110ff.]{mackenzieGeneralTheory}.

 \begin{definitions}{Derivations on a vector bundle at a fixed point, \cite[variation of Example 3.3.4, page 102f.]{mackenzieGeneralTheory}}{DifferentialOperatorsOfLieAlgebroids} Let $V \to N$ be a vector bundle over a smooth manifold $N$ and $p \in N$; the fibre of $V$ at $p$ we denote with $V_p$.
 Then a \textbf{derivation on $V$ at $p$} is an $\mathbb{R}$-linear map $L: \Gamma(V) \to V_p$ for which there exists a tangent vector $a_p(L) \in \mathrm{T}_pN$ such that \ba L(fv) &= f(p) ~ L(v) + \mathcal{L}_{a_p(L)}(f) ~ v_p \ea for all $f \in C^\infty(N)$ and $v \in \Gamma(V)$.
 We say that $L$ lifts $a_p(L)$.